o3de/3p-package-scripts/README.md

 The "build_from_folder" always executes after build from source, and will cause it to attempt to package up the contents of the ./python/darwin_x64/package folder (which was built using the script).

-## recommended package authoring workflow
+## Recommended package authoring workflow

  1. Create a sub-folder for your package, and name it (packagename-platform).
 Do not use a version number in your package folder name, as updates to the package will be done in the same folder.
  2. Create your PackageInfo.json and FindPackage.cmake